WithoutHaste/GenerateFamilyTrees/README.md

 # How To

 Download the HTML file to your computer and open it in your browser to run the tool yourself.

 A new set of trees is generated each time the page loads.

 Tool configuration can be edited at the top of the javascript section of the file.

-There is a button for downloading a tree as a stand-alone HTML file.
+There is a button for downloading (exporting) a tree as a stand-alone HTML file.
 The file name is `{tree-name}_{YYYYMMDD}_{HHMMSS}.html`.
+Interactivity will not work on the downloaded version, so make sure to hit "Expand All" before downloading.

 Key:
 - (F) = Female